-The number of marketers using communication channels like e-mail, texting and social media platforms are way higher than the number of consumers using same channels.
-A recent study shoes that about ninety percent of marketers own a smartphone to fifty-one percent of online customers.
-Now, as high as ninety-three percent of marketers have made a purchase as a direct response to e-mail marketing message.
+The number of marketers using communication channels like e-mail, texting and social media platforms are way higher than the number of consumers using the same channels.
+A recent study shows that about ninety percent of marketers own a smartphone to fifty-one percent of online customers.
+Now, as high as ninety-three percent of marketers have made a purchase as a direct response to an email marketing message.
 While on the other hand, only forty-nine percent of online consumers have purchased items through this channel.

 What is the importance of this?
 What is the relevance?
 This brings up a fundamental and important fact in marketing: If you make assumptions and conclusions about customers based on your own behavior rather than your target audience, you may get it all wrong.
-I have tried it sometime ago and it resulted to a laughable outcome, yours might be far more serious.
-If you treat your customers based on your wants, needs and emotions, you might not flow well with them as things that you like might not augur well with them or may be outright alien to them.
-This can lead to less customers and then result to less sales.
+I have tried it some time ago and it resulted in a laughable outcome, yours might be far more serious.
+If you treat your customers based on your wants, needs, and emotions, you might not flow well with them as things that you like might not augur well with them or maybe outright alien to them.
+This can lead to fewer customers and then result in fewer sales.

 You should know who your ideal customer is.
 (Marketers might call this a target persona.)
 But where are these people?
 Which social networks do they use?
 What publications do they read?
 What communities are they part of?
 Where do they go for information?

 Let’s take a cue from some popular adages that can give you real insight about your customer base.